tonethar/IGME-230-Fall-2018/projects/project-4.md

 **IMPORTANT: THIS PROJECT NEEDS TO BE "YOUR WORK":**
 - if you are using Circle Blast! as a template, be sure to "change it up" and go well beyond what we gave you in the start code.
 Think about changing the game genre, control system, and how the opponents behave.
 We are only going to give you credit for the code you wrote, so if 90% of it is the same as the exercise, you are going to get very little credit for the coding section of the rubric
 - you must change the fonts, graphics, spritesheets, and sounds from what we gave you in the starting exercises.
 If you simply reuse what we gave you, points will be deducted in the design and interaction section of the rubric
-- one reason for the above is that we want you to have a potential portfolio piece that yuou can show employers, and if your project just looks like the in-class exercises that everyone else is showing them, then
+- one reason for the above is that we want you to have a potential portfolio piece that you can show employers, and if your project just looks like the in-class exercises that everyone else is showing them, then you will likely not get the position

 ## I. Overview